 Technische Universität München

-TUM has been combining scientific expertise with entrepreneurial thinking for more than 140 years.
-Achievement of top results in all its core fields of education and research: engineering and economics, natural and life sciences, medicine and sports resulted in TUM being ranked the No. 1 university in Germany in 2011 (CHE University Ranking) and among the top 50 universities worldwide according to the Times Higher Education World University Rankings.
+TUM has been combining scientific expertise with entrepreneurial thinking for more than 150 years.
+Achievement of top results in all its core fields of education and research: engineering and economics, natural and life sciences, medicine and sports resulted in TUM being ranked the No. 1 university in Germany and among the top 100 universities worldwide according to the Times Higher Education World University Rankings and the Academic Ranking of World Universities.

 Our graduates are active around the globe and TUM professors are making important contributions to world research.
-With more than 460 professors and over 8,000 additional staff, we offer academic and research opportunities to over 30,000 students.
-More than 15 per cent of our staff and over 18 percent of our students come from abroad, creating a university culture which is cosmopolitan and hospitable.
+With more than 600 professors and over 9,000 additional staff, we offer academic and research opportunities to almost 48,000 students.
+More than 15 percent of our staff and around 20 percent of our students come from abroad, creating a university culture which is cosmopolitan and hospitable.
 In Europe and worldwide, TUM maintains over 400 university partnerships and collaborates with many international research institutions.

 At TUM, you have a unique chance to experience the energized spirit of an entrepreneurial university in the very heart of Europe.